 - Volunteering and visits – the opportunity to be a part of the charities and social enterprises we support.

 We wouldn't be Social Investment Business if we weren't social.
 Whether it's bake-sales, away days, or hitting home runs in the annual charity softball league, there are lots of fun things you can choose to get involved in.

-Commitment to Equality and Diversity
+Commitment to Equality, Diversity and Inclusion

 SIB aims to ensure that no employee receives less favourable treatment due to race, sex, disability, sexual orientation, religion or belief, age, marital status or civil partnership, maternity/pregnancy or gender reassignment or is disadvantaged by any conditions or requirements being placed on him/her which cannot be justified.